 We recently implemented “No Meeting Wednesday” here at BOOST after piloting the program with our leadership.
 First note: we HIGHLY recommend it.

-Here are some thoughts/considerations on the experience.
+Here are some thoughts/considerations on the experience, from a back-office GovCon services perspective.

 What was the Driving Force?